ikaru5/hathor-operation/README.md

 I think this is a clean way for doing things like this in Crystal.
 If you have other ideas, share them with me!
 Or contribute!

+## Inheritance

+You can inherit methods like you normally do it with crystal.
+The macros will not be inherited.

 ## Class API